julianobrasil/simplestaking/README.md

 Instead of protractor, we are using cypress for the e2e tests.
 There's just four of them writen and you can run them by typing, in the command line: `npm run cypress:run`

-(If you know the basics of Cypress.io, you can also type `npm run cypress:open` and want to have fun seeing the project being used by cypress as it would be used by a real person).
+(If you know the basics of Cypress.io, you can also type `npm run cypress:open` to have some fun seeing the project being used by cypress as it would be used by a real person).

 There's only one spec file inside the directory `cypress/integration/stats-table`, under the